A guide to applying for funding

 Departmental Review / Approval

-PI may choose to cost their budget on infoed and / or prepare their applications themselves or they can ask their Section Admin to assist.
-In either case Section Admin should complete the initial check of the budget and general checks of the application e.g. that the financial information has been correctly translated and entered onto the application, the justification of resources statement when applicable makes sense and ties up, all documentation is complete and correct.
-Then this is passed onto the ROM for the Departmental review and approval.
-Once this is complete the application moves to Research Services who are the College’s authorised approvers and it they who will submit the application to the funder or confirm approval for the PI/admin to if it is being submitted directly by them or via another institution.
+For the Department to review the infoed and application need to be complete.
+The ROM will check that the financial information has been correctly translated and entered onto the application, the justification of resources statement when applicable makes sense and ties up, all documentation is complete and correct.
+Once approved the application is passed to Research Services who are the College’s authorised approvers and it they who will submit the application to the funder or confirm approval for the PI/admin to if it is being submitted directly by them or via another institution.

 As a minimum standard applications have to be approved by the Department and passed on to Research Services four working days ahead of a funder deadline but specific/non-standard applications may need longer.

-Research Services are currently trailing a “Deli Counter“ system whereby they will review applications in the order that they are received , although it will only be allocated a place in their queue if it is complete and Departmental approval is in place.
-This is to ensure that submissions that are submitted early for deadlines will be dealt with according to their place in the queue regardless of whether subsequently there are later submissions that come in with an earlier deadline.
-The aim is to make sure that submissions are dealt with democratically and that last minute submissions do not get dealt with in favour of or at the expense of earlier submissions, just because they are more last minute.
+Research Services operate a “Deli Counter“ system whereby they will review applications in the order that they are received , although an application will only be allocated a place in their queue if it is complete and Departmental approval is in place.
+The aim is to make sure that submissions are dealt with democratically.

 Application Requirements – what is Deli Counter Ready?